RWaltersMA/movingaverage/README.md

 **3. Copy the Atlas Connection String**

-If you do not have a MongoDB Atlas cluster, [follow these instructions](https://docs.atlas.mongodb.com/getting-started/).
+<p>If you do not have a MongoDB Atlas cluster, [follow these instructions](https://docs.atlas.mongodb.com/getting-started/).

 Just creating the cluster is not enough to run the demo.
 You will need to define a database user for use by the Kafka Connector to connect to the MongoDB Atlas cluster.
 You will also have to whitelist the IP address of the docker host.